-Inside: These fabulous fall leaf activities are sure to be a hit with children.
+These fabulous fall leaf activities and crafts for kids are sure to be a hit.
 Fall is a great time to get outside and enjoy the beauty of nature before it gets too cold.
 While you are outside collect some leaves for some free family activities.

-Fall is my favorite season.
+Fall is my favourite season.
 It comes early in northern Alberta and we are already enjoying the warm sunny days and cool nights that accompany the season.

-The leaves are starting to change color and soon we will have that one perfect weekend when the hills are ablaze with yellow.
+The leaves are starting to change colour and soon we will have that one perfect weekend when the hills are ablaze with yellow.
 It is breathtaking.

 My boys always enjoyed the fall.
 We would rake the leaves into huge piles and jump in them- then promptly undo all our hard work with a leaf fight!